Last Updated on February 14, 2023 by Bilingual Kidspot

 Why you should read bedtime stories every night

-With so many benefits that highlight the importance of reading, we as parents need to prioritise reading in a child’s early years to help them to succeed later in life.
+We really do need to highlight the importance of reading.
+As parents, we need to prioritise reading in a child’s early years to help them to succeed later in life.